 When is the first rehearsal?

-Because Auditions take place during the first week of classes and the faculty will need to staff small groups and choose repertoire, the actual first rehearsals will take place beginning the 3rd week of class (this is a change from previous years due to COVID-19).
+Because auditions take place during the first week of classes and the faculty will need to staff small groups and choose repertoire, the actual first rehearsals will take place beginning the second week of classes.

 How do I register for the course?